albumsfromkyle/albumsfromkyle.github.io/scripts/README.md

 4) Go back to [Spotify Backup](https://www.spotify-backup.com/) and click `Import` at the top
 5) Type in the name of the playlist you want to create
 6) Click `Upload Your Playlist`, navigate to the outputted CSV file, and select it
-    - If using WSL, it might be easier to copy the outputted CSV back to somewhere on your windows file system
 7) Allow [Spotify Backup](https://www.spotify-backup.com/) to link to your Spotify account if it asks
     - If you want to unlink it, login to your Spotify account on the **INTERNET** (this cannot be done through the Spotify app), and go to "Manage Apps".
 (You can click here to go there: https://www.spotify.com/us/account/apps/).
 Then find `spotify-backup`, and hit `Remove Access`.
 8) Click `Import Playlist`.
 The resulting Spotify playlist should appear in your profile in a minute